(1) | John Abbott | 66 | ||||||

 In the bronze semis, the Medicine Hat Kwahommies dumped the Fanshawe Falcons 55-47 as Debbie Weedmark scored 14, Margot Petruic 12 and Karen Bongaards 11.
 “Debbie played well today,” assistant coach Murray Sihvon told the Medicine Hat Herald.
 “She had to play a lot of minutes because of Kim Gapka being out with a sprained ankle.”

 In the bronze medal match, the Medicine Hat Kwahommies nipped the Mohawk Mountaineers 68-67 as Karen Bongaards scored 20, Margo Petruic 12 and Deb Weedmark 12.
 The Kudus led by 9 at the half and by as many as 13 in the final quarter.
 “We didn’t run as well as we did earlier in the tournament,” coach Marg Sihvon told the Medicine Hat Herald.
 “We made a lot of mental errors; turnovers and things which were probably due to physical and emotional fatigue, especially after that tough loss to Vancouver Community College Friday.
 It was a successful tournament.
-We didn’t really know the other teams, but we felt that the winner of our game with Vancouver Community College would win it all.
-We were happy to win the bronze medal.
-But we were kind of disappointed that we did not play as well as we could have in our final game of the year.”
+We didn’t really know the other teams, but we felt that the winner of our game with

 In the final, the Langara Falcons defeated the John Abbott Islanders 47-44 to become the first non-Quebec team to win the national crown.
 The Falcons led 22-21 at the half and were paced by Sandi McLean’s 16 points in a tight, defensive struggle.
 Tourney MVP Althea Yard led John Abbott with 15 points.
 Langara’s Claire Carder was chosen player of the game.
-Falcon coach Gerry McDonnell, in his first season at the women’s helm after a stint as the men’s assistant coach, noted that “I worked very closely with Duncan (McCallum) over the last few years and I knew he must be feeling a bit frustrated at coming so close, so often.
+Falcon coach Gerry McDonnell, in his first season at the women’s helm after a stint as the men’s assistant coach, told the Vancouver Sun that “I worked very closely with Duncan (McCallum) over the last few years and I knew he must be feeling a bit frustrated at coming so close, so often.
 I had a great bunch of girls to work with this year.
 They deserved the championship.”
 The Falcons were 15-0 in Totem conference play and finished the season 25-7.
 Langara almost captured a double hoops crown but its men’s team lost by a point in final.

 The all-tourney team featured: MVP Althea Yard (John Abbott); Karen Bongaards (Medicine Hat); Joann McKay (John Abbott); Debbie Knowles (Mohawk); Sandi McLean (Langara); and Lora Favor (Langara)